-Some Examples of KPI
+Some Examples of KPIs

 - A sales team might track new revenue, total revenue, new customer capture, average deal size, and deal pipeline size to assess progress toward corporate revenue targets.